Kindmark/modorganizer2-separator-generator/README.md

 - Apply themes and color accents to the interface.
 - Generate output files for use in Mod Organizer 2.
 - Load and save configurations in JSON format.
-- Example configurations for popular games like Skyrim SE, Fallout 4, and Cyberpunk 2077.
-  - Settings customizations are saveable and loaded at launch!

 ## Installation